nikals99/sponsorblock-net/README.md

 ### Frame based classification
 During the training of the frame based classification model log data is saved to ```./lightning_logs```.
 You can use tensorboard to view the logs by running ```tensorboard --logdir ./lightning_logs```.

+### Evaluation on test data
-To evaluate a trained model further you can use the evaluation script in the ```evaulation/``` directory.
+To evaluate a trained model on the testdata you can use the evaluation script in the ```evaulation/``` directory.
 This script evaluates both the BERT and frame based classification models as well as the fusioned result using precision, recall and F1 metrics.
 Additionally this script computes the ROC of all three models and saved the resulting data as well as a plot to the current directory.

 # Data explorer
 Data explorer is a simple flask application that can be used to view and evaluate samples from the validation set.
 It can be run by executing ```run.sh``` inside of the ```data_explorer``` directory.